 - Subtitle format (SRT, VOBSUB, PGS, etc.)

-When you try to sync and play media on the synced device, your Plex app/device should support all four of the above-mentioned properties, namely File container, Video codec, Audio codec, and Subtitle format.
+When you try to sync and play media on the synced device, your Plex app/device should have all four of the above-mentioned properties, namely File container, Video codec, Audio codec, and Subtitle format.
 If your device does not support any of these, you may have a problem.
 Plex, on the other hand, takes care of everything for you.
-Plex converts file properties that are not supported by the Plex app/device.
+Plex converts file properties not supported by the Plex app/device.

 Plex uses three terms to describe what the Plex server does while syncing.
 Direct Play, Direct Stream, and Transcoding are the terms used.